edescourtis/actor/README.md

 actor
 =====

-A java actor library with linked and priority queue support
+A java actor library with linked and priority queue support.

+To produce a jar file simply run ant.